• Skip to main content

 Juniper Locilento

-As a volunteer, Juniper serves as Vice President of Public Affairs, AFP Greater Toronto Chapter; she is the author of Asking Matters, the case for AFP Canada’s role in public affairs, and appeared before the Senate Special Committee on the Charitable Sector to advocate for professional fundraising’s essential role in Canada’s charitable sector.
-She is also a Director of the AFP Foundation for Philanthropy and contributes her expertise to AFP committees for Research, Communications and Government Relations.
-She has been a judge for AFP’s Speaker Discovery Series, an instructor for AFP Fundmentals of Fundraising, a frequent speaker at AFP Congress and is a lecturer in the Fundraising Management Program at Ryerson University’s Chang School.
+Juniper has served as Vice President of Public Affairs, AFP Greater Toronto Chapter, director of the AFP Foundation for Philanthropy, and a judge for AFP’s Speaker Discovery Series.
+She is a frequent speaker at AFP Congress and a lecturer in the Fundraising Management Program at Ryerson University’s Chang School.

 Krishan Mehta